rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 ## Repository requirements

-- use your own private reposity to develop the application
+- use your own private repository to develop the application
 - repository name: **gem-puzzle**, branch name for development - **develop**, **master** branch is empty, only contains README.md
 - history of commits must reveal the process of development.
 [Conventional commits guideline](https://www.conventionalcommits.org/en/v1.0.0/)
 - demo-version of application should be deployed on `https://www.netlify.com/`, or any other similar hosting